Desiree Dube

 Important Things to Know Before Eloping on the Oregon Coast

 • Permits: Typically you won’t need a permit to elope on the Oregon Coast if it’s just the two of you without a set up.
 However, I always recommend that you check with the local park authorities to ensure no special use permits are needed and that the activities you are planning are allowed.
-This is something I assist with for the couples I am working with – check out my Oregon elopement photography services here.
+This is something I assist with for the couples I work with (helping confirm permits, rules, and logistics ahead of time so there are no surprises).
+Check out my Oregon Coast elopement photography services here.

 • Always Remember Beach (and Cliff!)
 Safety: Brush up on your knowledge of beach safety and prepare accordingly.
 You can check out this resource from the Oregon Coast Visitors Association for a good place to start.